 Tone design after Gut Strings.
 Historical strings for musical instruments differ in composition and determine the final sound.

 The development of a general focus or direction of a baroque luthier making period instruments and the resulting workshop philosophy is an evolving, gradual process,one which which is never fully completed.
 In nearly two decades of lutherie, I am still daily making explorations in sound.
-As you may have already noticed, all my instruments are inspired copies, or personal models based upon Venetian, or other schools of lutherie.
+As you may have already noticed, all my instruments are hand crafted, personal models based upon Venetian, or other schools of lutherie.
 I do not use arching templates, or drill depths from predetermined technical plans.
 This is as every single piece of tone wood possesses wonderfully different qualities, and to slavishly copy a famous instrument from technical plans often results in something which is lackluster in both visual and tonal appeal.
-Part of the excitement of making baroque and period instruments is that the arching height, outline, and shape deliver wide variances of tone, and are hence more multifarious and filled with endless possibilities as opposed to the rather tepid and boring arching of Antonio Stradivari and some other instruments of the Cremonese school.
+Part of the excitement of making baroque and period instruments is that the arching height, outline, and shape deliver wide variances of tone, and are hence more multifarious and filled with endless possibilities.
+Working this way provides a unique advantage to serve the musician and deliver an instrument which exactly matches their tonal requirements.

 What makes the perfect Baroque Instrument?
 Attempts to divine a clear conception of authentic tone for musical instruments will seemingly always remain subjective.
 While more research on historical instruments, iconography in baroque paintings, and contemporary texts can illuminate more clearly how instruments in the baroque and renaissance were constructed and used for performance, the fact remains that an attempt to conceive a sense of setup, sound, and historical performance is an evolving process.
 Developments in both string technology and tension/setup relation of historical instruments are the first and primary considerations when choosing a target period for an instrument.
 A profound difference in sound and timbre of tone can be achieved by having a clear vision in mind of what is desired tonally, and moving forward from the first stages of choosing tone wood, down to final setup.